 Karamay’s first citizens (Karamay Museum)

-While 75% of Karamay’s inhabitants are Han, the other people groups – primarily Uyghur and Hui – have a strong presence.
-Unlike many other cities in Xinjiang I saw no major income gap between people groups and in fact met many Uyghur who owned very nice cars.
+While more than 75% of Karamay’s inhabitants are Han, the other people groups – primarily Uyghur and Hui – have a strong presence.
+Unlike many other cities in Xinjiang, I saw very little income gap between people groups and in fact met many Uyghur who owned very nice cars.

-So while the majority of Karamay’s citizens would be considered middle class, the small percentage of super wealthy is slowly growing and commanding nice, new offices.
+While the majority of Karamay’s citizens would be considered middle class, the small percentage of super wealthy is slowly growing and commanding nice, new offices.
 Consider the road that acts as an entrance to the city.
-When I first arrived it was barren land.
-Now there’s a train station and beautiful highrises built by the government, the oil companies and the telecom industry.
+When I first arrived it was empty.
+Now there’s a train station and beautiful high rises built by the government, the oil companies and the telecom industry.

 A Few More Karamay Pictures